-The application is now open for the Community Response Fellows…
+The application is now closed for the Community Response Fellows…

 On Sunday, May 22nd, Yale’s Graduate School of Arts and Sciences honored the graduate students who had distinguished themselves among their peers for their scholarly research, teaching, and public service.
 Dwight Hall is proud to celebrate Patrice Collins ’22 Ph.D., who was awarded the GSAS Disciplinary Outreach Service Award for her work with Dwight Hall’s New Haven Civic Allyship Initiative and for her outreach with the greater New Haven community.
 The Disciplinary Outreach Service Award recognizes a student who has applied specific knowledge of his or her own field in performing voluntary service within the local community.